 One can also ask how much cooperative interaction is needed between the two binding sites.
-For the promoter, the amount of cooperativity is given by ΔE{coop} in our model, and we find that setting $\Delta E{\text{coop}} = 0$ has almost no influence on the phase diagrams.
-For XapR, we cannot test how much interaction is needed: the two binding sites interact indirectly, because the active state is much likelier if two xanthosine molecules are bound, and thus there is no continuous tuning parameter for the cooperative interaction like ΔE{coop} in the case of the promoter.
+For the promoter, the amount of cooperativity is given by $\Delta E{\text{coop}}$ in our model, and we find that setting $\Delta E{\text{coop}} = 0$ has almost no influence on the phase diagrams.
+For XapR, we cannot test how much interaction is needed: the two binding sites interact indirectly, because the active state is much likelier if two xanthosine molecules are bound, and thus there is no continuous tuning parameter for the cooperative interaction like $\Delta E{\text{coop}}$ in the case of the promoter.

-Note that we are not writing Hill equations and measuring cooperativity in terms of 340 the Hill coefficient.
-If Hill equations were to be used for the modeling, the Hill 341 coefficient could have values between 1 and 2, which would yield bistability for large 342 enough values, but not for lower ones.
-This could be investigated more rigorously 343 similar to the analysis of a simple genetic switch in [27].
-However, we refrain from 344 looking for a minimal Hill coefficient in our system, because we do not find this very 345 insightful.
-Hill equations only describe some specific limit cases of cooperative systems, 346 but for example do not account for interaction energies and assume the partially bound 347 states (e.g. only one XapR bound to the promoter) to never be populated.
-We suggest 348
+Note that we are not writing Hill equations and measuring cooperativity in terms of the Hill coefficient.
+If Hill equations were to be used for the modeling, the Hill coefficient could have values between 1 and 2, which would yield bistability for large enough values, but not for lower ones.
+This could be investigated more rigorously similar to the analysis of a simple genetic switch in [29].
+However, we refrain from looking for a minimal Hill coefficient in our system, because we do not find this very insightful.
+Hill equations only describe some specific limit cases of cooperative systems, but for example do not account for interaction energies and assume the partially bound states (e.g. only one XapR bound to the promoter) to never be populated.
+We suggest that cooperativity should be explored more in-depth and a more rigorous analysis of the role of cooperativity in simple genetic switches should be done before returning to more complex systems like this one.